How a bridge mortgage can help you

 But if you do not have a firm buyer lined up, then you are in line to own two properties for the foreseeable future.
 Can your finances handle the strain of the repayment of your first mortgage, while managing mortgage payments on the new property?

 5. Bridge mortgages – what to do when your current home has a firm sale date?

 J.D.
 Smythe points out you cannot bridge this way without a firm sale agreement.
 The lender most likely to consider and approve your bridge mortgage request is the same lender who has approved the long-term financing on your new home.
 You should not expect a different financial institution to provide you with a bridge mortgage, no matter how much you think they love you.

 No one really enjoys processing a bridge mortgage – but it is a necessary and important product offering for the banks because it paves the way to a larger, meaningful home financing solution.

 6. Bridge mortgages – what to do when your current home has not sold yet?

 In this case, you’ll need to find a private mortgage solution.
-If you do not, and if you don’t have the funds to complete your purchase, you may end up in a breach of contract situation.
+If you do not, and if you don’t have the cash flow to complete your purchase, you may end up in a breach of contract situation.
 But, if you have no offer in hand before the completion of your purchase, then hopefully there is enough equity to source a bridge mortgage from private lenders.

-For example, Fisgard Mortgages offer a bridge product that is reasonable, generally priced with a rate range between 6.99%-7.99%, with a lender fee range between 0%-1.5%, depending on the specific scenario.
+For example, Fisgard Mortgages offer a bridge product that is reasonable, generally priced with a mortgage rate range between 6.99%-7.99%, with a lender fee range between 0%-1.5%, depending on the specific scenario.
 They do take security on both properties until the current property sells.